Backflow Preventer and Check Valve Installation for House Sewer Line

 Automatic Flood Gate Valve

-This is the most sophisticated valve and offers a 100% effectiveness in stopping wastewater and the damage associated with it.
-An automatic flood gate works using air pressure.
+This is the most sophisticated type of backflow preventer.
+An automatic flood gate valve and offers a 100% effectiveness in stopping wastewater and the damage associated with it.
+This type of valve operates by using an air pressure activation design.

 Manual Sewer Gate Valve

 This valve must be opened and closed manually.
-You must anticipate when a backwater condition will happen and when it has receded.
-The chances of misuse with this device can cause damage, so it’s only meant to be used for very particular situations.
+You must anticipate when a backwater condition will happen and then determine when it has receded.
+The chances of misuse with this device can cause damage, so it’s only intended to be used for very particular situations.

 Air Gap Backflow Preventer

 An air gap is a vertical space between the device that connects to a plumbing system.
 There are no moving parts in an air gap, except for flowing water.
-Plumbing codes may specify the minimum air gap distance for specific types of fixture.
+Plumbing codes may specify a minimum air gap distance for specific types of fixtures.

 Specialized Backflow Preventer

-This preventer is commonly installed close to a residential water meter and only when there is no sufficient vertical space to add an air-gap separation.
+Specialized backflow preventers are commonly installed close to a residential water meter and only when there is no sufficient vertical space to add an air-gap valve.

 Backflow Preventer Valve Installation

-A backflow preventer should be installed only by licensed plumbers because if they are installed incorrectly, they won’t work and the warranty will be void.
-Certain installations, such as an automatic flood gate valve need to be considered and planned carefully.
+A backflow preventer should only be installed by licensed plumbers.
+If they are improperly installed, they will fail to function the warranty will be void.
+Certain installations, such as an automatic flood gate valves require careful consideration and planning that should never be attempted by anyone who is not licensed and experienced.

 Backflow Preventer Installation

-These valves have many moving parts and need to be tested for efficiency so that the health of your family is not endangered.
-Some models also require specialized tools that can only be used by a professional plumber.
+These valves have several moving parts and need to be tested for efficiency so that the your home and the health of your family is not at risk.
+Certain valve models also require specialized tools that can only be obtained and used by a professional plumber.

-Proper valve installation is necessary because of the health implications of sewer backwater.
 Wastewater carries tons of risks.
-Once this filth enters your home, you will require a professional cleaning service, and the cost of proper cleanup is much higher than the cost of a proper sewer valve installation.
+Once this filth enters your home it will require a professional cleaning and disinfection service to properly sanitize your water system, and the cost of a proper cleanup is much higher than the cost of a sewer valve installation.

-Do you need a backflow preventer installation?
-Not sure which one to get?
-Call the experts at Alpine Plumbing and Rooter today.
+Do you need a backflow preventer installation or repair?
+Not sure if your home has one or which one you should get?
+Call the experts at Alpine Plumbing and Rooter today and our professional plumbers will help advice you on a plan that fits your needs and budget.